A National Indian Council on Aging (NICOA) resolution is a statement adopted by its members to drive change.

 NICOA Executive Director Larry Curley discusses the long and inspiring process of lobbying for the groundbreaking amendment to Title VI of the Older Americans Act to provide direct funding for American Indian tribes to support their elders.

 Watch the National Indian Council on Aging (NICOA) and AARP as we prepare for an historic United States presidential election.
-In October 2020, NICOA held a live, national webinar about “Why Every Elder Vote Counts”.
-If you missed it, you can still watch it here.
+In October 2020, NICOA held a live, national webinar called “Why Every Elder Vote Counts”.

 Learn about the history of American Indian and Alaska Native voting rights, hear from AARP on voter engagement, learn ways you can vote safely, reflect on the barriers facing Native people and what can be done to overcome them.

 Discussions on the importance of advocacy, data, census, and financial security wrap up an information packed three-hour session.
 Arm yourself with strategies to make your vote count during this pivotal period in our history.